cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 ## Tendermint BFT

-[Tendermint BFT](https://tendermint.com/core/) packages the **networking and consensus** layers of a blockchain and presents a socket protocol, the Application Blockchain Interface (**ABCI**) to the application layer.
+[Tendermint BFT](https://tendermint.com/core/) packages the **networking and consensus** layers of a blockchain and presents an interface, the Application Blockchain Interface (**ABCI**) to the application layer.
 Developers focus on higher-order concerns while delegating peer-discovery, validator selection, staking, upgrades, and consensus to the Tendermint BFT.
 The consensus engine running in one process controls the state machine, the application, running in another process.
+ABCI presents a socket for use by applications written in other languages.
+When the application is written in the same language as the Tendermint implementation, the socket is not used.

 The architecture is equally appropriate for **private or public** blockchains.